job support and financing available

 This course offers an accelerated intensive learning experience with Tableau – the growing standard in business intelligence for data visualization and dashboard creation.
 Without prior experience, students will learn to work with multiple data sources, create compelling visualizations, and roll out their data science products for continuous, scalable outputs to key stakeholders.
 By building insight and weaving narrative, students will be empowered to harness data in a striking way that provides value to organizations large and small.

-Via analogy to biological neurons and human perception, this course is an introduction to artificial neural networks that brings high-level theory to life with interactive labs featuring TensorFlow, the most popular open-source Deep Learning library.
-Essential theory will be covered in a manner that provides students with an intuitive understanding of Deep Learning’s underlying foundations.
-Paired with hands-on code run-throughs in Jupyter notebooks as well as strategies for overcoming common pitfalls, this foundational knowledge will empower individuals with no previous understanding of neural networks to build production-ready Deep Learning applications across the major contemporary families: Convolutional Nets for machine vision; Long Short-Term Memory Recurrent Nets for natural language processing and time series analysis; Generative Adversarial Networks for producing realistic images; and Reinforcement Learning for playing video games.
+This course is an introduction to artificial neural networks that brings high-level theory to life with interactive labs featuring TensorFlow, Keras, and PyTorch — the leading Deep Learning libraries.
+Essential theory will be covered in a manner that provides students with a complete intuitive understanding of Deep Learning’s underlying foundations.
+Paired with hands-on code run-throughs in Jupyter notebooks as well as strategic advice for overcoming common pitfalls, this foundational knowledge will empower individuals with no previous understanding of neural networks to build production-ready Deep Learning applications across all of the contemporary families, including:

 This class is a comprehensive introduction to data science with Python programming language.
 This class targets people who have some basic knowledge of programming and want to take it to the next level.
 It introduces how to work with different data structures in Python and covers the most popular data analytics and visualization modules, including numpy, scipy, pandas, matplotlib, and seaborn.
 We use Ipython notebook to demonstrate the results of codes and change codes interactively throughout the class.